 You should set yourself a regular schedule for cleaning your betta’s tank.
 How often you will need to clean your fish tank is difficult to judge and depends on whether you are using a filter, whether you have a planted tank, and will depend upon your fish tank’s current level of bioactivity.

-The articles How Often Do You Clean a Betta Fish Tank For Optimum Health and How Often To Change Betta Water are excellent guides to understanding cleaning frequency and requirements.
+You can learn here: How to clean a Betta Fish Tank (and how often to clean a betta fish tank).
+You can also find out: How Often To Change Betta Water.
+Both are excellent guides to understanding cleaning frequency and requirements.

 Betta Fish Tank Cleaning Basics